 Smaller than some ocean cruise staterooms at 140 sq. ft., the Seine Princess has large picture windows nearly as wide as the room.
-No balconies, but large picture windows offer panoramic views of the river.
-With the ship is docked most of the time and everyone out and about seeing Paris, this is one of those rare cruises where a balcony isn’t needed.
+No balconies, but the large picture window offers panoramic views of the river.
+With the ship docked most of the time and everyone out and about seeing Paris, this is one of those rare cruises where a balcony isn’t needed.
 I didn’t miss it at all.

 Storage space is limited but for three-night cruises it doesn’t matter.
 The wide ledge underneath the window was perfect for setting and leaving my suitcase open for the duration.